prosekit/prosekit/website/guide/extensions.md

 - [`defineUnmountHandler`] registers a event handler that's called when the editor is unmounted.
 - [`defineUpdateHandler`] registers a event handler that's called when the editor state is updated.
 - [`defineDocChangeHandler`] registers a event handler that's called when the editor document is changed.
+- [`defineFocusChangeHandler`] registers a event handler that's called when the editor gains or loses focus.

 Check out the [save-and-restore](/examples/save-and-restore) example for an example of using event handlers to save and restore the editor document.